 The Snail and the Whale

-The outcome for the unit: Write the story from a different animals viewpoint
+The outcome for the unit: Write the story from a different animal's viewpoint

-LO: I can describe a scene
+LO: I can talk about a story and make predictions.

 Learning – PLAN